Zarvot

 Summary

-A fast-paced action shooter for the Nintendo Switch.
-I contributed single-player level design, arena aesthetics, destructible environment tuning, and Switch dev kit testing during the final stretch of development.
+Zarvot is a stylish, fast-paced action shooter developed by indie creator Sam Eng (Snowhydra) and published on the Nintendo Switch.
+I joined during the final stretch of development, contributing single-player level design, arena aesthetics, destructible environment tuning, and Switch dev kit testing.

 Main Website (SnowHydra) • Nintendo Store • Steam • MobyGames (Credits)